dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 - Removed `FakePCIID.kext` and `FakePCIID_Intel_HDMI_Audio.kext`.

 # Introduction
-This is a hackintosh EFI built with OpenCore for the Lenovo Yoga 720-15IKB.
+Provided in this repository are EFI configurations for installing other operating systems on Lenovo Yoga 720-15IKB using OpenCore.
 It has been configured to run optimally on macOS Big Sur 11.5.2 and above versions.

 ### Hardware Configuration
 | | |